adchan11/CIND820/README.md

 # Repository Content
 The repository content is as follows:
-- The 'Code and Technical Reports' folder contains R Markdown and Jupyter Notebook files along with their rendered HTMl technical reports.
+- The 'Code and Technical Reports' folder contains R Markdown and Jupyter Notebook files along with their rendered HTML technical reports.
 - The 'Figures' folder contains the images used in this README file.

 # Data Preparation